-- Chemotherapy is a treatment using drugs to cure or control lymphoma. - The drugs are usually given directly into a vein as an injection or through an infusion (drip). - The side-effects vary depending on the drugs used.
-Most side-effects are well controlled with medication. - Steroids can be used as part of your treatment to help destroy cancer cells and make chemotherapy more effective.
+- Chemotherapy is a treatment using drugs to control lymphoma. - The drugs can be given in tablet form, directly into a vein as an injection or through an infusion (drip). - The side-effects vary depending on the drugs used.
+Most side-effects are well controlled with medication. - Steroids can be used as part of your treatment to help destroy cancer cells and make chemotherapy more effective